cosmolattice/cosmolatticeweb/docs/index.md

 Our algorithms for gauge theories also respect the **Gauss constraint to machine precision**.
 - **Relevant observables** are provided for each algorithm, such as field amplitudes and spectra,  energy density, or lattice snapshots.
+- The core library **TempLat**, which implements fields and algebraic operations as well as the parallelization, works **in arbitrary dimensions**, also bigger than 3.
+It makes it an ideal tool to develop new software to solve problems in higher dimensions.

 ## Documentation